JesseCaputo/packjcaputo/README.md

 # packjcaputo

-An R package containing a handful of useful functions by Jesse Caputo.
+An R package containing an assortment of miscellaneous functions.